ArisGr/Microcomputer-Lab/README.md

-# University Programming Course - ATMega328PB IoT Project
+# Microprocessors Lab Programming Course - ATMega328PB IoT Project

 This repository contains the work done throughout a university course focused on embedded systems, programming languages (Assembly and C), and microcontroller programming with the ATMega328PB.
 The course involved completing 8 laboratory exercises, each with specific goals that built upon the previous ones.
 The final project, Lab 8, integrated all the concepts learned throughout the course to build a networked IoT system.